Loading...

 sed -i 's/^PermitRootLogin yes/PermitRootLogin no/' /tmp/sshd_config

-The pattern is anchored with ^ so only the directive line starting with PermitRootLogin is changed.
+The match is anchored with ^ so only the directive line starting with PermitRootLogin is changed.

 Command